artghieri/The-C-Language/README.md

 ## Introduction

-This handbook does not try to cover everything under the sun related to C. It focuses on the core of the language, trying to simplify the more complex topics.
+We will explore the language's historical evolution, its applications and relevance, the intricate compilation process, and fundamental programming concepts that are shared across many of the most popular programming languages.

-This is a guide for students by a student.
-Happy Coding!
+Although this isn't an exhaustive guide, it provides a panoramic overview, offering coding novices a high-level understanding of pivotal C concepts.
+While each programming language possesses unique syntax and methodologies, a solid grasp of these universal principles will undoubtedly enhance your coding journey and facilitate the assimilation of new technologies in the future.

 ## Computational Thinking

 > *"Solving human's problems by analisis and system conception that simulate human behavior against that problem."*

-That was a phrase that i heard from a incredible teacher in my first year of **Computer Engineer** in **Universidade de São Paulo (USP)**.
-And it was a really time changer in my mentality as a student.
+That was a phrase that i heard from a incredible teacher in my first year of **Computer Engineer** in **Universidade de São Paulo (USP)**, and it really changed my mentality as a student.

 Computational Thinking is a *problem-solving* technique that imitates the process computer programmers go through when writing computer programmes and algorithms.
 This process requires programmers to break down complex problems and scenarios into bite size pieces that can be fully understood in order to then develop solutions that are clear to both computers and humans.